onflow/flow-jvm-sdk/java-example/README.md

 ### Installation

 This repository is configured to run with Cadence 1.0.
-Follow [these steps](https://cadence-lang.org/docs/cadence-migration-guide#install-cadence-10-cli) to install the Cadence 1.0 CLI, currently in pre-release.
+Follow [these steps](https://cadence-lang.org/docs/cadence-migration-guide#install-cadence-10-cli) to install the Cadence 1.0 CLI.

 ## Running the examples